-- DO NOT stop to collect personal belongings. - Act quickly and quietly. - DO NOT attempt to pass others on your way to the place of assembly. - THE ASSEMBLY POINT for Wilson House is the Astro Turf between Bedstone House and Wilson House.
-You need to line up in silence a Prefect or Head of House will take the register.
+- DO NOT stop to collect personal belongings. - Act quickly and quietly. - DO NOT attempt to pass others on your way to the place of assembly. - THE ASSEMBLY POINT for Pearson House is at the front of Bedstone Court.
+You need to line up in silence in dorm order a prefect or head of house will take the register.

 It is in your own interest to familiarise yourself with the escape routes available from all locations.

 Nothing should be done (even accidentally) that is likely to set off the smoke detector and therefore the fire alarm.
 Students risk having to pay a bill for the arrival of the fire brigade, which is automatically called every time the fire alarm goes off.